ilaiesha/Course_Enrollment_System/README.md

 # 📚 Course Enrollment System

 This is a "Spring Boot" project that allows students to enroll in courses offered by instructors.
-It follows a RESTful API design and uses MySQL as the database.
+It provides RESTful APIs to add, update, and enroll students in courses using MySQL as the database.
-The project is built using Spring Tool Suite (STS) and tested using Postman.
+The project is built using Spring Tool Suite (STS) and tested by using Postman.

 # 🔧 Technologies Used